 Who Should Buy Reebok Legacy Lifter II – Women’s

-- Athletes who want a higher heel than most other weightlifting shoes will appreciate the 0.86 inch heel height on these shoes which help to keep you more upright during your lifts.
+- Athletes who want a higher heel than most other weightlifting shoes will appreciate the 0.86-inch heel height on these shoes which helps to keep you more upright during your lifts.

 - Anyone who is looking for maximum stability from their shoes — Reebok made these with a wider lockdown strap and higher ankle support than many other shoes.

 - Customers who want to have a connected feeling to the platform at all times will appreciate the full-length stability plate and rubber outsole to provide extra grip and stability.

 Who Shouldn’t Buy Reebok Legacy Lifter II – Women’s